ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Branding – The Agencies branding for lock screen, wallpapers, and reporting if the device is lost can be configured.
 * Device features – Configures device features, for example, AirDrop and Bluetooth pairing, within iOS devices.

-Table 138 Securing iOS devices Design Decisions for all agencies and implementation types.
+Securing iOS devices Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---